 Click on the feature image below to navigate through all of the pictures in this car’s gallery:

-Posted just before the weekend here on Craigslist in East Meadow, New York (Long Island) is this white faux woodgrain over red velour, 86k original mile, 1995 Buick Roadmaster Estate station Wagon the private seller is currently asking $7,500 for.
+Posted in November 2019 on Craigslist in East Meadow, New York (Long Island) was this white faux woodgrain over red velour, 86k original mile, 1995 Buick Roadmaster Estate station Wagon the private seller asked $7,500 for.
 Relying on the Hagerty Insurance Online Valuation Tool as a guide shows that the current price is $1,400 above the #3 “Good” estimate of $6,100.
-If you are serious about purchasing this Buick Roadmaster, you can start the conversation by e-mailing the seller a note stating your phone number and the best time he can return your call.

-1995 was the second last year of production for the GM full frame classic wagons (think Buick Roadmaster, Chevrolet Caprice, and Oldsmobile Custom Cruiser) such as the example presented here.
+1995 was the second last year of production for the GM full-frame classic wagons (think Buick Roadmaster, Chevrolet Caprice, and Oldsmobile Custom Cruiser) such as the example presented here.
 The private seller states that his Roadmaster is equipped with the factory towing package, which means with the Corvette-derived LT1 V8 under the hood this station wagon can tow up to 7,000 pounds by doing the following: install a weight-distributing hitch, dual sway controls, setting rear tire pressure to 35 PSI, and disabling the Electronic Level Control.
-The towing package added 2.93 rear-axle gears and a limited slip differential, heavy duty cooling system including oil and transmission coolers, and a factory installed self leveling rear suspension consisting of air shocks, a height sensor between the rear axle and body and an on-board air compressor.
-Most visibly, a pair of electric fans offset to the left under the hood was replaced by the combination of one conventional fan driven mechanically from the engine alongside one electric fan.
+The towing package added 2.93 rear-axle gears and a limited-slip differential, a heavy-duty cooling system including oil and transmission coolers, and a factory-installed self-leveling rear suspension consisting of air shocks, a height sensor between the rear axle and body, and an on-board air compressor.
+Most visibly, a pair of electric fans offset to the left under the hood was replaced by the combination of one conventional fan-driven mechanically from the engine alongside one electric fan.
 The current caretaker points out he had a “super heavy duty” trailer hitch professionally installed and while he’s never used it, his wagon is ready to take advantage of its towing capacity.

 This appears to be a great example of an LT1-powered Roadmaster that you can enjoy for years to come.
 Good luck with the purchase!